Fudan-iGEM/2025-wiki/pages/education.md

 We began with the observation that dough “gets bigger.”
 Children were encouraged to guess why, which led them to discover yeast — a living microorganism.
 From there, they learned that yeast produces gas through cellular respiration, which makes bread soft and airy.

-To spark creativity, we share the latest advances in yeast research and ask the children:*If you could change yeast, what would you want it to make?* we get the answer that:Plastic、Natural coloring、Even cakes and so on.
+To spark creativity, we share the latest advances in yeast research and ask the children:*If you could change yeast, what would you want it to make?* we get the answer that:Plastic, Natural coloring, Even cakes and so on.
 Their imaginative answers are always surprising and inspiring.

 **Learning by Playing Activities**